I-2-1-40.Critical Case Procedures

 2. Documenting Critical Cases

 Additionally, the designated individual will ensure that a claim(s) file for a critical case has the appropriate flag.
-Electronic flags must be entered into eView for electronic cases.
-For paper cases, one of the following paper flags must be attached to the front of each paper claim file, as applicable:
+Electronic flags are added to eView for electronic cases.
+For paper cases, one of the following paper flag sheets must be attached to the front of each paper claim file, as applicable:

-• For all non-TERI or non-MC/WW cases, a completed “Critical Case/Dire Need” flag, found in HALLEX I-2-1-94, or other visible and easily identifiable flag clearly marked and labeled “Critical Case”;
+• For all non-TERI, non-MC/WW, or non 100% P&T cases, a completed “Critical Case” sheet, found in HALLEX I-2-1-94, or other visible and easily identifiable sheet clearly marked and labeled with the appropriate case characteristic or case flag;

 • A completed “TERI Case” flag, found in form SSA-2200;